 Alright folks.
 This one is very tricky.

-I just got back from touring around with my boyfriend and his band Keys N Krates, around the middle states of the United States.
+I just got back from touring around the middle states of the United States.
 The restaurant options, especially when you are rushing on and off the highways, hitting different cities, are… frustrating.
 Cracker Barrels, IHops, Waffle Houses and McDonald’s.
-I was hit hard and fast with the challenge of getting in some nutritious food while moving around a long and having to rely on restaurants.
+I was hit hard and fast with the challenge of getting in some nutritious food while moving around and having to rely on restaurants.

 Here are my tips for eating out in restaurants all the time:

 Always start with a vegetable soup or a garden salad.
 If your salad comes with cheese and croutons, skip ‘em.
 Dressing on the side – ALWAYS – and keep it a vinaigrette.

 Choose your meal wisely – pick something that has a good source of protein and a serving of vegetables.
 If your options are really slim, grab a salad with chicken.
 You might think it isn’t filling enough (while you’re starving and haven’t yet eaten), but give it a shot.
 It typically is quite filling.
 If you have the option, grab a salad that has a darker leaf lettuce, like arugula or spinach.
 If you need a starch, ask for a baked potato on the side – no fixings, please.

 For breakfast, always get your eggs poached when you have the option.
 No one needs more than two, and skip the home fries.
 Make sure your toast is whole grain, butterless (you can add your own butter if you really need it) – and ask for a side of fruit or salad.
 With your coffee, don’t surpass one sugar packet (I never use the whole thing when I do have it) and opt for milk, not cream.